Skip to contents

 More about color wheels

-The 4994 colors provided in named_colors (see next section) are collated from numerous sources, and ultimately represent colors that people were motivated to name.
-Look how many named colors include red/orange/yellow as compared to green/blue/purple!
-Then compare to the RGB color wheel above, which disproportionately represents blue/green, to the detriment of red/yellow.
+The 4994 colors provided in named_colors (see next section) are collated from numerous sources.
+These are 4,994 unique colors that people were motivated to name.

 Here, named_colors are filtered for at least Chroma 40 using subset_colors(named_colors, C > 40)